jjcourtney/note-taker/README.md

 To start the server run ```node server.js```

 ## Usage
-Head to the root file on your browser
+Open the root file on your browser.

 ## License
 This is covered under The MIT License: